selvianbu/Artificial-Intelligence-Project-2/BITI1113/README.md

 ## C.  DATASET

-We’ll review the dataset we’ll be using to show how our music recommendation system works.
+We’ll review the dataset we use in our music recommendation system.

-In this project, we will show you how a music recommendation system works.